darktable-org/dtdocs/content/module-reference/processing-modules/soften.md

 masking: true
 ---

-Create a softened image using the Orton effect.
+Create a softened image using the [Orton effect](https://en.wikipedia.org/wiki/Orton_(photography)).

 Michael Orton achieved his results on slide film by using two exposures of the same scene, one well exposed and one overexposed.
 He then used a darkroom technique to blend these two images into a final image where the overexposed image was blurred.

-This module is a near-copy of Orton's analogue process into the digital domain.
+This module is a near-copy of Orton's analog process into the digital domain.

 # module controls